 William D. Davenport, Jr.

-William Davenport, associate dean for Academic Affairs and professor of biomedical sciences, joined UNLV School of Dental Medicine as part of the inaugural faculty during 2002 and has taught numerous biomedical sciences courses.
-Davenport is currently the course director for development and structure of oral tissues, and gives lectures in operative dentistry, implant dentistry, and orthodontics.
+William D. Davenport, Jr. joined UNLV School of Dental Medicine as part of the inaugural faculty during 2002 and has taught numerous biomedical sciences courses.
+He is a professor of biomedical sciences and currently serves as interim dean.

-Dr. Davenport earned his bachelor’s and master’s from the University of Mississippi, Oxford, MS, and his Ph.D. from the Medical College of Georgia (now Augusta University), Augusta, GA.
+Dr. Davenport earned his bachelor’s and master’s from the University of Mississippi in Oxford and his Ph.D. from the Medical College of Georgia (now Augusta University) in Augusta.
 His research interests currently focus on educational methodology and assessment.

-Dr. Davenport is an active member of the American Dental Education Association; the American Association of Anatomists; the American Association of Clinical Anatomists; Omicron Kappa Upsilon honor society; Sigma Xi; Association of Fraternity Advisors; and the Human Anatomy and Physiology Society.
-He served for 4 years on the Board of Directors of the Council of Sections of the American Dental Education Association, and was on the National Board of Directors for Omicron Kappa Upsilon.
+Dr. Davenport is an active member in the American Dental Education Association; the American Association of Anatomists; the American Association of Clinical Anatomists; Omicron Kappa Upsilon honor society; Sigma Xi; Association of Fraternity Advisors; and the Human Anatomy and Physiology Society.
+He served four years on the Board of Directors of the Council of Sections of the American Dental Education Association, and was on the National Board of Directors for Omicron Kappa Upsilon.

 He has served as a test constructor for the Joint Commission on National Dental Exams, and is an accreditation site visitor consultant for the Commission on Dental Accreditation for biomedical sciences and research.

-Dr. Davenport has received Teacher of the Year Award from the University of Mississippi Medical Center Dental Alumni Association, and Outstanding Basic Science Teacher Award and Didactic Instructor of the Year Award from the dental classes at Louisiana State University School of Dentistry.
-He recently received the Chair of the Board Citation Award from the American Dental Education Association.
-He also received a National Endowment for the Humanities Fellowship in the Department of the History of Medicine at the University of California, San Francisco, and the Gies/AADS (now ADEA) Fellowship.
+Dr. Davenport received the Teacher of the Year award from the University of Mississippi Medical Center Dental Alumni Association, and the Outstanding Basic Science Teacher and Didactic Instructor of the Year awards from the dental classes at Louisiana State University School of Dentistry.
+He recently earned the Chair of the Board Citation Award from the American Dental Education Association.
+He also received a National Endowment for the Humanities Fellowship from the History of Medicine department at the University of California, San Francisco, and a Gies/AADS (now ADEA) fellowship.

 His recent publications include: